rollthecloudinc/quell/README.md

 ## Security

-Modules always watching out for safety and security of the pack.
+Watch out for safety and security of the pack.

 ![](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/wolves.png)